datastax/diagnostic-collection/README.md

 Please be careful with the encryption keys.
 They should only be stored in a secure vault (such as the AWS Secrets Manager), and temporarily on the jumpbox or bastion where and while the collector script is being executed.
 The encryption key ensures the diagnostic snapshots are secured when transferred over the network and stored in the AWS S3 bucket.

-# Executing the Collector Script against a Cluster

-Instructions for execution of the Collector script are found in `ds-collector/README.md`.
-These instructions are also bundled into the built collector tarball.